CS-SI/Orekit/.gitlab/issue_templates/Bug.md

 Before submitting, please:
-- Search existing issues to avoid duplicates: https://gitlab.orekit.org/orekit/orekit/-/issues
+- Search existing issues to avoid duplicates: https://gitlab.orekit.org/orekit/orekit/-/issues If unsure, don't worry!
+We'll most probably know if this is a known issue.
 - Consider discussing first on the forum if you are not sure: https://forum.orekit.org/ -->